 Step 10: Continue without adding any adapters to the VM in the Network Configuration window.

-Step 12: Review the settings you have made on the virtual machine in the summary window and close the wizard.
+Step 12: Review your settings on the virtual machine in the summary window and close the wizard.

-Step 13: Open the VM’s settings and select DVD Drive, tick Image File and add the Windows 2000 ISO file to the virtual machine.
+Step 13: Open the VM’s settings, select DVD Drive, tick Image File, and add the Windows 2000 ISO file to the virtual machine.

 Step 14: Delete the existing new type of Network Adapter in the VM and add Legacy Network Adapter from Add Hardware and change the Virtual Switch setting to External.